RedisLabs/redislabs-docs/content/kubernetes/networking/ingressorroutespec.md

 ---
 An Ingress is an API resource that provides a standardized and flexible way to manage external access to services running within a Kubernetes cluster.

 ## Install Ingress controller

-Redis Enterprise for Kubernetes supports three Ingress controllers:
+Redis Enterprise for Kubernetes supports the Ingress controllers below:
 * [HAProxy](https://haproxy-ingress.github.io/)
 * [NGINX](https://kubernetes.github.io/Ingress-nginx/)
 * [Istio](https://istio.io/latest/docs/setup/getting-started/)